 The Department of Speech Communication offers a program leading to the degree, Master of Arts, in speech communication.
-The department, in conjunction with the Department of Curriculum and Instruction, also provides studies leading to the degree, Master of Science in Education, major in Secondary education, with a teaching field in speech.

 The goals of the Speech Communication graduate program are to deepen students' understanding of communication theory and to prepare them to analyze, generate, and apply communication research.
 Students are encouraged to clarify and focus their professional goals and are then assisted in selecting courses in theoretical and applied communication areas that will complement those goals.